 A test for catecholamines measures the

-amount of epinephrine, norepinephrine, and dopamine in the urine.
+amount of the hormones epinephrine, norepinephrine, and dopamine in the urine.
 The test also usually measures the amounts of vanillylmandelic acid (VMA), metanephrine, and normetanephrine.

 Catecholamines in a 24-hour urine sample